akshaybabloo/Go-Notes/README.md

 ##### 3.2.1.2.
 Function Names

-Function always starts with the keyword `func`, the name given to the functions are of two types; one thats starts with a captal letter and the other that starts with small letter.
+A function always starts with the keyword `func`, the name given to it are of two types; one that begins with a capital letter and the other that begins with a small letter.

 For example: